Scattering of Evanescent Particles: Radial evolution

 where $\psi\in\cH_R$ and $\psi'\in\cH_{R'}$.
 Evaluated on coherent states, the amplitude is (\cite{CoOe:locgenvac}, analogous to \cite{CoOe:evanescent}),

-We have taken advantage here of the fact that the spaces $L_R^{\bC}$ and $L_{R'}^{\bC}$ are canonically isomorphic.
-Not only that, but the subspaces $L_R^{\alpha}$ and $L_{R'}^{\alpha}$ are also isomorphic.
-We may thus recognize the right-hand side of (\ref{eq:revolampl}) simply as the inner product of coherent states, compare equation (\ref{eq:cohip}).
+We have taken advantage here of the fact that the spaces $L_R^{\C}$ and $L_{R'}^{\C}$ are canonically isomorphic, and the same is true for the subspaces $L_R^{\alpha}$ and $L_{R'}^{\alpha}$.
+We may thus recognize the right-hand side of (\ref{eq:revolampl}) as the inner product of coherent states, compare equation (\ref{eq:cohip}).
 This means that the radial evolution map $V_{[R,R']}$ simply is the identity under the identification of corresponding coherent states, i.e.,

 In particular, radial evolution in the present quantization is unitary, not only on the propagating sector, but also on the evanescent sector.
+This is in contrast to the corresponding analysis of the situation for evolution between hyperplanes \cite{CoOe:evanescent}.